 HOW DO I SUBMIT A PUBLIC RECORDS REQUEST?

 Public Records request are accepted in person, by phone, mail or e-mail.
-Written request can be mailed to the address below to the attention of our Records Supervisor, Sarah Wheeler.
-If you send your request via e-mail, please address your request to firstname.lastname@example.org
+Written request can be mailed to the address below.
+If you send your request via e-mail, please address your request to: email@example.com

 Columbia County Sheriff’s Office